Prices

 Frequently asked questions about the costs of carbon offsetting

-Ecommit uses a single price for a carbon credit.
+Ecommit charges a single price for a carbon credit.
 This price is determined by combining various projects.
-Some projects are more expensive, while others are more affordable.
-This is influenced by the country where the project is located and the type of project.
-For example, projects in the Netherlands are often more expensive than those in other countries due to land and labor costs.
-Projects that remove carbon from the air, such as through agriculture or reforestation, tend to be cheaper than projects that use technology to reduce carbon emissions.
-To ensure that the price remains the same for you, we create a mix of different projects based on the amount of carbon credits you purchase.
+Some projects are more expensive, while others are cheaper.
+This depends on the country where the project is located and the type of project.
+For example, projects in the Netherlands are often more expensive than projects in other countries due to land and labor costs.
+Projects that remove carbon from the air, such as through agriculture or reforestation, are cheaper than projects that use technology to reduce carbon emissions.

 Every company generates carbon emissions.
 The amount of emissions varies depending on a range of factors.
 For example, employees, vehicles, and office spaces all contribute to the carbon emissions of a company.
 Therefore, the exact emissions differ from one company to another and depending on the specific situation.
 On average, a small or medium-sized enterprise in Europe emits 67 tonnes of carbon dioxide.